 A SmartPlug Kit

-DISCLAIMER: I consider this article is very serious in nature and I believe so much in the safety aspect of this article that I will not and do not sell SmartPlug products via this site (please stop asking).
-I do not want any confusion over why I wrote this article and if I sell SmartPlug products this can or could create the appearance that I may have done so for financial gains.
-I have already been called a “shill” by one of SmartPlugs competitors and this is complete and utter BS.
+DISCLAIMER: I consider this article is very serious in nature.
+I believe so much in the safety aspect of this article that we will not and do not sell SmartPlug products via the MarineHowTo.com web store.
+We are doing this because I do not want any confusion over why I wrote this article.
+If we sell SmartPlug products this can or could create the appearance that MHT.com may have done so for financial gains.

-Yes, I do sell some products, in order to support this FREE site, and these are always products I like, I physically manufacturer or that I can stand behind and put my name behind.
-The SmartPlug is one of them but to avoid any twisting of truth by competitors of the SmartPlug I will continue to make zero money off this product in favor of safety first.
+Yes, we do sell some products, in order to support this FREE information on this site.
+These are always products we like, we physically manufacturer or that Compass Marine Inc. can stand behind and put our name behind.
+The SmartPlug is one of them.
+In order to avoid any twisting of truth by competitors of the SmartPlug we will continue to make zero money off this product in favor of safety first.

-Fact: I have zero financial gains or interests related to the SmartPlug and I purposely do not have a direct purchasing account with SmartPlug.
-This article is about your safety nothing more.
-The only money I make on this article comes from the donate button.
+Fact: We have zero financial gains or interests related to the SmartPlug and purposely do not have a direct purchasing account with SmartPlug.
+This article is about your safety, nothing more.
+The only money we make on this article comes from the donate button.

 SmartPlug vs. 1938